Cancellations, Dropping Courses, and Withdrawals

 LL.M. students must consult with the Program Director (Prof. Fraley or Prof. Wren) about dropping a class.

-Complete Withdrawal from the Law School
+Withdrawal from the Law School

-A Juris Doctor student who finds it necessary to withdraw from the Law School during the term must arrange for an Official Withdrawal by contacting the Associate Dean, Senior Assistant Dean, Director of Student Affairs, or Registrar for an exit interview.
+A Juris Doctor student who finds it necessary to withdraw from the Law School during the term must arrange for an Official Withdrawal by contacting the Associate Dean, Senior Assistant Dean or Registrar for an exit interview.
 LL.M. students must consult with a Program Director (Prof. Fraley or Prof. Wren) for an exit interview.
-To officially withdraw from the Law School, the student must submit an online Withdrawal Form, which can be obtained online at https://professionaleducation.web.baylor.edu/student-resources/professional-program-student-withdrawal.
-Students who are unable to use the electronic form, by exception, can declare their intent to withdraw by calling the Law School Registrar's Office at 254-710-4115 or 254-710-1911.
+The student must then complete an online Withdrawal Form, which can be obtained online at https://professionaleducation.web.baylor.edu/student-resources/professional-program-student-withdrawal.
+The last day a student may completely withdraw from Juris Doctor or LL.M. classes is the last class day for the term in which the student is enrolled.
+Notifying a professor of the student's intent to withdraw does not constitute an official withdrawal from the University.

 A student who is dismissed from the school or who chooses to withdraw from school after having breached probation will be subject to these tuition refund rules as in the case of any other complete withdrawal from school.

-Financial Effects – Refunds of tuition, fees or other charges are applied to any outstanding balance owed to the University.
+Financial Effects of Withdrawal – Refunds of tuition, fees or other charges are applied to any outstanding balance owed to the University.
 Refunds of tuition and fees are based on the effective date of the withdrawal.
 Students who received scholarships or other financial aid should contact a financial aid counselor to discuss the financial implications of withdrawal.
+Refund rates for withdrawal are available at One Stop Student Financial Services.

 University Withdrawal

-Upon confirmation by a student’s instructors of persistent non-attendance, the University reserves the right to withdraw the student for that term with an effective date matching the last known date of academic attendance or engagement.
+Upon confirmation by a student’s instructors of persistent non-attendance, the University reserves the right to cancel or withdraw the student for that term with an effective date matching the last known date of academic attendance or engagement.